-In our opinion, the financial statements referred to above, present fairly, in all material respects, the financial position of Oil India (USA) Inc. as of March 31, 2017 and 2016, and the results of its operations and its cash flows for the years then ended in accordance with U.S generally accepted accounting principles.
+In our opinion, the financial statements referred to above, present fairly, in all material respects, the financial position of Oil India (USA) Inc. as of March 31, 2018 and 2017, and the results of its operations and its cash flows for the years then ended in accordance with U.S generally accepted accounting principles.

-Pannell Kerr Forster & Texas, A.C.
+Pannell Kerr Forster of Texas, A.C.

-May 23, 2017
+May 16, 2018